Waste Management: Recycling revenue still down, driverless pilot coming

 - The company plans to build a second driver and technician training facility in the West to complement its existing Florida site.
 Fish said employees trained there have "markedly lower" turnover during their first year-and-a-half, but a lot of training still happens locally due to logistical constraints.

 - Waste Management also announced an automated bulldozer pilot with Caterpillar at a Colorado landfill.
-Trevathan said the job currently has a 17% turnover rate, so this is seen as a way to potentially create new opportunities for "wounded service members" and "folks that that may not otherwise be interested in working on the face of a landfill, but may be very interested in working in [an] air conditioned room sitting in front of some screens in a leather chair."
+Trevathan said the job currently has a 17% turnover rate, so this is seen as a way to potentially create new opportunities for "wounded service members" and "folks that may not otherwise be interested in working on the face of a landfill, but may be very interested in working in [an] air conditioned room sitting in front of some screens in a leather chair."

 - New ways to optimize operations to keep up with continuous volume growth through more automation and onboard computing are also being explored.
 Rankin pointed to the fact that volumes were up by 3% during the second quarter, with route structure up by 1%, as a sign this was working.